 Because HVAC systems can last well over ten years, there are still many systems that rely on R-22.
 But it’s only a matter of time before those air conditioners stop working and need a full replacement.
 When that happens to you, there won’t be an option to use R-22.

 According to legislation, R-22 was no longer available as of 2020.
-Any home or business owners that rely on R-22 could end up with trouble.
+Any home or business owner that relies on R-22 could end up in trouble.
 If your air conditioner needs more refrigerant, you won’t be able to find it.

 The phase-out also means repairing systems that use R-22 will be a costly endeavor.
 What should be a simple and affordable repair could result in an expensive fix.
 Now that R-22 is no longer available, older systems are becoming relics.